-Several other amendments and interpretations apply for the first time in 2020, but did not have an impact on the financial statements.
-The Bank has not adopted early any other standards, interpretations or amendments that have been issued but is not yet effective.
+Several other amendments and interpretations were applied for the first time in 2021, but did not have an impact on the financial statements.
+The Bank has not early adopted any other standards, interpretations or amendments that have been issued but are not yet effective.